GCSP Research Project – Strategic Foresight in Ministries of Foreign Affairs

 Dr Oliver Jütersonke, Project Research Advisor

-Tobias Knappe is a Junior Professional Officer working with the Strategic Anticipation Cluster and the Global Support Group.
+Tobias Knappe is an Assistant Programme Officer working with the Strategic Anticipation Cluster and the Global Support Group.
 Before GCSP, he worked for the chairman of a parliamentary group in the German Bundestag as well as a member of the European Parliament.
 In addition, he worked for the EU Liaison Office of Freie Universität Berlin and the International Organization for Migration’s regional office in Vienna.
 His research focus areas include security policy, global governance and strategic foresight.
 He holds degrees in Global Affairs and International Affairs from a joint master’s programme between the University of Toronto and the Hertie School and a bachelor’s in Political Science from Freie Universität Berlin.

 To learn more about the Strategic Anticipation Cluster click here.